thomassuedbroecker/terraform-vpc-kserve-watson-nlp/README.md

 *********************************
 ```

-## The Setup KServe on the Kuberenets cluster
+## The setup of KServe on the Kuberenets cluster

-The complete information of the installation in available at the [KServe installation documentation](https://github.com/kserve/modelmesh-serving/blob/release-0.9/docs/install/install-script.md)
+The complete information of the installation is available in the [KServe installation documentation](https://github.com/kserve/modelmesh-serving/blob/release-0.9/docs/install/install-script.md)

 ### Step 1: Navigate to the `terraform_setup`